aiven/aiven-docs/docs/platform/concepts/free-plan.md

     providers
 -   Only one service per service type per user and [organization](/docs/platform/concepts/projects_accounts_access)
--   Not covered under Aiven\'s 99.99% SLA
+-   Not covered under Aiven's 99.99% SLA

 Free plans do not have any time limitations.
 However, Aiven reserves the right to shut down services if we believe they violate the [acceptable